JHNordic logo

 Access:

-From Jackson Hole, head west over Teton Pass on WY Hwy 22, cross the ID state-line (becomes ID Hwy 33 to Victor ID.
+From Jackson Hole, head west over Teton Pass on WY Hwy 22, cross the ID state-line (becomes ID Hwy 33 to Victor, ID).
 Continue north on Hwy 33 for 12.3 miles, past the town of Driggs, north to W4000 N road.
 Turn left onto W 4000 N, and drive west for 8.8 miles until the plowed road ends.
-Park on side

 Description:

-Horseshoe Canyon to Packsaddle Canyon (or reverse) is the most open of the 5 easily accessible canyons in the east side of the Big Hole Mountains (west side of Teton Valley, ID).
-The cross-country ski &fat-bike trail follows a groomed snowmobile trail, (over a forest service road) part of a network of snowmobile trails groomed by the USFS with funds from snowmobile license sales.
-While snowmobile trails may be a turn-off for many XC skiers, these trails are rarely used by snowmobiles mid-week, and are quite enjoyable as XC ski trails.
+Horseshoe Canyon to Packsaddle Canyon (or reverse) is the most open of the five easily accessible canyons on the east side of the Big Hole Mountains (west side of Teton Valley, ID).
+The cross-country ski and fat-bike trail follows a groomed snowmobile trail over a forest service road that is part of a network of snowmobile trails groomed by the USFS with funds from snowmobile license sales.
+While snowmobile trails may deter some XC skiers, these trails are rarely used by snowmobiles mid-week and provide an enjoyable experience for cross-country skiing.

 Elevation gain: 165m